Muhammad al-Mahdi: Visitations

+The Jamkaran Mosque in Qom, Iran, is belived to be the place where the Mahdi once appeared and offered prayers.

 The Twelvers believe that the primordial Nūr "Light" of the prophethood has continued to shine through the ages in the character of the Imams.
 Thus the Hidden Imam is not viewed as inaccessible in the state of occultation.
 Indeed, it is popularly held that al-Mahdi occasionally appears to the pious in person or, more commonly, in dreams and visions.
 The accounts of these encounters are numerous and widespread in the Twelver community.
 Among these accounts are also the encounters of the prominent religious scholars (ulama) with the Hidden Imam.

 The descriptions of these contacts often show the concern of the Hidden Imam for the well-being of his followers and how such encounters may prompt the believer's "spiritual resurrection," an interpretation put forward by late mystic sources.
 As the Hidden Imam can only be seen in the end of time, those who see him, it is argued, have attained their end of time.
 For instance, publishers close to the Lebanese Shia militant organization Hezbollah have published the accounts of some Hezbollah fighters who believed they were directly assisted by al-Mahdi in critical moments on the battlefields of the 2006 Lebanon War.